Kinetic Road Machine Control Review

-Out on the road (virtual road, anyway), we were quite happy with the dependability of the communication across devices.
-We didn't find any issues and neither were we able to find problems from other users.
+Out on the road (virtual road, anyway), we were quite happy with the dependability of communication across devices.
+We didn't find any issues, nor could we find problems from other users.

-Kurt Kinetic claims that their accuracy is +/- 3%, but we found that it was usually off by 5-10 watts between when rolling around between 100 and 200 watts (and fewer watts at 50 watts and more watts at 250 or 300).
-It was generally up to about 5% off.
+Kurt Kinetic claims that their accuracy is +/- 3%, but we found that it was usually off by 5-10 watts when rolling between 100 and 200 watts (and fewer watts at 50 watts and more watts at 250 or 300).
+It was generally up to about 5 percent off.
 This is consistent with most other tire drive trainers.
-It's a little more difficult to get good data out of drums and tires than drivetrains and power meters, which most direct drives tend to use.
+It's a little more challenging to get good data from drums and tires than drivetrains and power meters, which most direct drives tend to use.

-Being a smart control trainer, you're able to interact with training programs like Zwift.
-As course terrain or training session requirements change, so does the resistance on the trainer.
-As you go up hills, you'll feel your trainer adjusting to meet that simulation and as you come back down the other side, you'll feel it drop off.
+You can interact with training programs like Zwift and others as a smart control trainer.
+As course terrain or training session requirements change, so does the trainer's resistance.
+As you go up hills, you'll feel your trainer adjusting to meet that simulation, and as you come back down the other side, you'll feel it drop off.

-The lower-tech side of this trainer is simply that your tire is actually rolling against something and you're using the same cassette you would out on the road (unless you're swapping to a training wheel for your trainer, which is…not a bad idea).
-To some extent, that preserves some of the natural rolling you're used to feeling.
-It's slightly offset by the fact that your bike is locked into the frame of the trainer, so it's super stable, now sapping away some of the road noise you're used to feeling.
+The lower-tech side of this trainer is simply that your tire is rolling against something, and you're using the same cassette you would out on the road (unless you're swapping to a training wheel for your trainer, which is…not a bad idea).
+To some extent, that preserves some of the natural rolling feel you're used to.
+It's slightly offset by the fact that your bike is locked into the trainer's frame, so it's super stable, now sapping away some of the road noise you're used to feeling.

 For this measure, we primarily look at two aspects of design.
-The first is the physical design where we consider how practical and user-friendly the trainer is.
-The second is the technological design where we consider things like software performance and how well the trainer is integrated into 3rd party apps.
+The first is the physical design, where we consider how practical and user-friendly the trainer is.
+The second is the technological design, where we consider software performance and how well the trainer is integrated into 3rd party apps.

 As we've mentioned, the frame is pretty darn solid.
 For that reason, Kinetic has a lifetime warranty on the frame.
 Good luck hurting it.
-The electronic resistance unit is a little more complicated, so it comes with a 1-year warranty, which is still pretty good.
-We weren't able to find any legit complaints of either the frame or the resistance unit having defects or failures.
+The electronic resistance unit is a little more complicated, so it has a one-year warranty, which is still pretty good.
+We couldn't find any legit complaints of either the frame or the resistance unit having defects or failures.
 We certainly didn't see any signs of it.

-It's also the simplest thing out there.
-One knob to adjust the tension on the rear wheel and two knobs to secure the axle.
-There's not a lot to it, and we like it that way.
+It's also the most straightforward thing out there — one knob to adjust the tension on the rear wheel and two knobs to secure the axle.
+There's not much to it, and we like it that way.
 You don't need any special tools or expertise to operate it.
-It fits 22 inches through 29-inch wheels, so just about any frame will work with it.
-If you use a thru-axle, you'll just need one that fits into the cups on the trainer frame's fasteners.
-Kinetic sells one that will work on just about any tire drive bike trainer — the Kinetic Traxle.
+It fits 22 through 29-inch wheels, so almost any frame will work.
+If you use a thru-axle, you'll need one that fits into the cups on the trainer frame's fasteners.
+Kinetic sells one that will work on any tire drive bike trainer — the Kinetic Traxle.

 Its 12-pound flywheel is the right balance for this trainer.
-It's sufficient to simulate good road inertia, but not too heavy to force you to lock your wheel down and slip every time you accelerate.
+It's sufficient to simulate good road inertia but not too heavy to force you to lock your wheel down and slip every time you accelerate.
 It's the ideal weight for a tire drive trainer.
 The resistance unit does a solid job of controlling it and simulating the changes in terrain or training segments.
-It can simulate grades up to 10% and let you kick out 1800 watts at 30 mph.
+It can simulate grades up to 10% and let you kick out 1800 watts at 30 miles per hour.
 That's pretty good for such an affordable tire drive trainer.
-Sure, we all want to pretend to crush all of our 25% The Wall sections of our local climbs, but you can still torture yourself with the best of them and do most Alpe du Zwift and get the full experience, except for a few sections of about a hundred feet here and there that pitch up to 12 or 13%.
-Oddly enough, you won't miss them by minute 30 of the HC climb.
+It can't quite match the performance of the direct-drive competition here, but again, it's quite good for a tire-drive model.

-Our biggest concern here is what we've raised elsewhere in the review and they're about what you'd expect for an affordable mid-level trainer.
-The power data coming out of it isn't as accurate as it could be, though workable.
-We did also have a few drops in power.
-That's an annoyance, but not a deal-breaker for most folks.
+Our biggest concern here is what we've raised elsewhere in the review, and they're about what you'd expect for an affordable mid-level trainer.
+The power data coming out of it isn't as accurate as it could be, though it is workable.
+We did also have a few power drops.
+That's an annoyance but not a deal-breaker for most folks.
 We hope future models can dial it in a little more.
 We also had a little trouble getting phones to pair on a few rides.
 All in all, this is what you would expect from this sort of trainer.
 It's a versatile, affordable, simple-to-use trainer.
 It has a few kinks, but nothing that doesn't have a workaround or can't be easily ignored.

-After unboxing and pulling everything out, you'll need to attach the resistance unit with 2 bolts (one has a knob and you'll use it to adjust the tension on your tire), a nut, and then a wrench, which you'll need to have on hand.
+After unboxing and pulling everything out, you'll need to attach the resistance unit with two bolts (one has a knob, and you'll use it to adjust the tension on your tire), a nut, and then a wrench, which you'll need to have on hand.
 It's pretty darn easy.

-Kinetic suggests that you ought to do a quick calibration every time you ride, but saving your previous calibrations in your training program could be enough for you to bypass calibration every time you ride - basically if you don't suspect your numbers are off.
+Kinetic suggests that you ought to do a quick calibration every time you ride, but saving your previous calibrations in your training program could be enough to bypass calibration every time you ride - basically, if you don't suspect your numbers are off.
 It's still a good idea to do it every week or two.
 Once a month at the least.
-They also note that you can do a calibration on a cold trainer and bypass the warm-up, just shoot for 6 seconds instead of 7 in the calibration.
-They said it shouldn't really impact accuracy.
-Shouldn't.
+They also note that you can do a calibration on a cold trainer and bypass the warm-up; just shoot for 6 seconds instead of 7 in the calibration.
+They said it shouldn't impact the accuracy.